david2611/pdq_evaluation/README.md

  - `<save_folder_location>` a string defining the folder where image visualisations will be saved.
 Must be different to the `<gt_imgs_location>`

- - `<cov>` is an optional value defining set covariance for the corners of the detections. **This must match the set covariance used in evaluate.py**
+ - `<cov>` is an optional value defining set covariance for the corners of the detections.

  - `<img_type>` is a string defining what image type the ground-truth is provided in.
 For example 'jpg'.